AcademySoftwareFoundation/EncodingGuidelines/index.md

 ### Acknowledgements  <a name="Acknowledgements"></a>

-This document is a result of feedback from many people, in particular I would like to thank Kevin Wheatley, Gates Roberg Clark, Rick Sayre, Wendy Heffner and J Schulte for their time and patience.
+This document is a result of feedback from many people, in particular I would like to thank Kevin Wheatley, Trevor Aylward, Mark Reid, Gates Roberg Clark, Rick Sayre, Wendy Heffner and J Schulte for their time and patience.

 ### Status